 Nissan says the Murano's wraparound surface construction features a sloping hood line and a steeply raked windshield.
 Each wheel is pushed out toward the corners for a wide stance.
-The "sculpture in motion" theme focuses on an "architectural" grille and a sporty, upswept D-pillar that blends into the rounded cargo door.
+Chrome accents for the fog lamp rings and side sills are installed on 2006 SL and SE models.

 Under the Hood

-A 3.5-liter V-6 sends 245 horsepower to Nissan's continuously variable transmission, which has no gears but works with a steel belt and twin pulleys.
-An available Vehicle Dynamic Control stability system improves stability by controlling brake pressure and engine torque.
+A 3.5-liter V-6 sends 245 horsepower to Nissan's CVT, which has no gears but works with a steel belt and twin pulleys.
+An available Vehicle Dynamic Control electronic stability system can improve stability by controlling brake pressure and engine torque.

 Dual-stage front airbags, side-impact airbags and side curtain-type airbags are standard.
-The seat belts have pretensioners and load limiters.
 Active head restraints for the front seats are installed.
 All-disc antilock brakes have brake assist and electronic brake-force distribution.

 The Murano performs with splendid passion.
 Acceleration is vigorous, and passing at highway speeds produces no unusual sensations.
 The gearless CVT operates seamlessly and delivers plenty of immediate energy with no fuss; it ranks among the best.
 Engine noise is minimal, but a high whine emerges if you keep your foot to the floor.

 Handling is the Murano's prime attribute.
-This SUV corners heartily and stays impressively flat through curves.
+This SUV stays impressively flat through curves.
 There's little body motion or roll even in quick turns, and the Murano feels solid.
 Ride quality is pleasing as the standard suspension cushions quite a bit of roughness.

 The magnificent seats have great back and thigh support and appealing cushioning.
 Huge back pillars constrict over-the-shoulder visibility.